CreoOne/CreoOne/macrostructura00/main.md

 > You may be able to apply this knowledge somewhere else, but i give no guarantee.

-Word of warning, what is wrote until this very line seems like an overpromise, but i'll try my best to fulfill it.
+Word of warning, what is written until this very line seems like an overpromise, but i'll try my best to fulfill it.
 Which in the end may not be possible, or at least end up being remarkably difficult.
-Still worth it.
+Still worth the effort.